Wiremu Parata: Later life

 In the late 1870s, Parata openly supported pacifist leader Te Whiti-o-Rongomai, providing him and his Parihaka community with financial support.

+In 1884, Parata granted the Wellington and Manawatu Railway Company the right to build their railway across 7 mi of tribal land at Waikanae, but said that the owners would not subdivide their land for sale.

 On 29 September 1906, Parata died at Waikanae from injuries sustained after falling from a horse.